Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 CategoryFrench Bank Card (Visa Classic)Crypto Card (Plutus 9%)Annual Difference

-With Bybit (banned) and Bitget (banned) off the table, Plutus at 9% (GBP 19.99/month, GBP 1,000 eligible spend cap) or Crypto.com at 5% are among the French resident's best options for domestic EUR spending.
+For domestic EUR spending, Plutus at 9% (GBP 19.99/month, GBP 1,000 eligible spend cap) and Crypto.com at up to 8% are among the strongest options, alongside Tria's 4.5% on the first $1,000/month (then 1%, near 3% net after its FX and per-payment fees) for anyone who prefers predictable cashback with no token stake.
 Note: Plutus no longer has a free tier - plans start at GBP 6.99/month.

 The Swap-Then-Spend Strategy in Practice

-This is France's single most important crypto card tactic.
+This is the core French crypto card tactic.
 Here is the complete workflow:

 1. Hold appreciated crypto (BTC, ETH, SOL, etc.) in your exchange or wallet